aminshokripwa/List-Of-repository-by-Guzzle-and-Composer/README.md

 `git clone https://github.com/aminshokripwa/List-Of-repository-by-Guzzle-and-Composer.git`

-## Download the packages used to create this rest API
+## Download the packages used to use it
-Run the following commands
+Run the following commands in cmd

 ```
 composer dump-autoload -o